jeremychone/rust-devai/_init/doc/lua.md

 # Common Types

-## FileRef
+## FileMeta

-The `FileRef` data structure represents the information of a given file without its content.
+The `FileMeta` data structure represents the information of a given file without its content.
 This is what `-f "**/some/glob*.*"` would return for each of the inputs.

 ```lua